Hamarkameratene: History

-After struggling for seven years, the hiring of Ståle Solbakken as the team's coach before the start of the 2003-season marked the beginning of another short stay at the top of Norwegian football for the green and white.
+After struggling for seven years, the hiring of Ståle Solbakken as the team's coach before the start of the 2003 season marked the beginning of another short stay at the top of Norwegian football for the green and white.
 Having won the 1. divisjon in 2003, they entered the top division for the first time since 1995.
 The first season in the top flight in eight years was a formidable success.
 Under Solbakken's leadership, HamKam were in contention for a spot among the final four and a place in the UEFA Cup qualifying rounds.
 They would eventually end the season in fifth place.
 Thought by many to be unable to cope in the company of wealthier clubs, this was an impressive feat by the team with the second-smallest budget of them all.

 Expectations were high in 2005, but despite early prospects of a good season (in their first game, they defeated would-be champions Vålerenga), HamKam were unable to perform consistently and ended up in a disappointing tenth place.
 Soon after, Solbakken announced that he would be leaving the club to become manager of FC Copenhagen.
 He was succeeded by the former Norwegian national goalkeeper Frode Grodås.

 Solbakken's tenure at Hamarkameratene had left the club in a much improved state from prior to his arrival.
 Gone were the financial problems that had plagued the club for two decades.
 People were once again coming to see the team play, with attendances now averaging more than 5,500, a number not seen since the '70s.
 Fans of the club had even gone as far as to nickname their manager Ståle "Salvatore" ("the saviour") in recognition of his achievements.

 His successor failed to capitalize.
 HamKam picked up where they left off in 2005, scoring some spectacular wins against top teams while again being unable to perform consistently.
 As the season neared its end, however, Frode Grodås failed where Solbakken had succeeded, namely in keeping HamKam away from the relegation zone.
 Going into the final round of the season, they found themselves third from the bottom of the table and in need of a win.
 HamKam instead suffered a humiliating 1–5 loss at home, dropping to 13th place and relegation in 2006.

-As a result of this, the board decided to fire Grodås from his position as head coach, and on 13 November Arne Erlandsen was hired as his replacement.
+As a result, the board decided to fire Grodås from his position as head coach, and on 13 November Arne Erlandsen was hired as his replacement.
 Vegard Skogheim, a long-time favourite amongst the fans, was hired as assistant coach.
 HamKam returned to the top division in 2007 but relegated again to 1. divisjon as 14th or last in 2008.
 HamKam slipped down to 2. divisjon as 13th after losing 1–0 away match against Sparta Sarpsborg in 2009.